Sepsis

 C. diff infection as a side effect of antibiotic use

-The risk of C. diff is 7 to 10 times higher when taking antibiotics.
+According to the CDC, the risk of C. diff is seven to 10 times higher when taking antibiotics.

-The most common symptom of C. diff is severe watery diarrhea at least three times a day.
+The most common symptom of C. diff is severe, watery diarrhea at least three times a day.
+Some people report having severe diarrhea up to 10 to 15 times a day.

 Other common symptoms of C. diff are: